cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 Notice Cypress displays the message that it couldn't find any tests.
 This is normal - we haven't written any tests!
 Sometimes you'll also see this message if there was an error parsing your test file.
 You can always open your **Dev Tools** to inspect the Console for any syntax or parsing errors that prevented Cypress from reading your tests.
 {% endnote %}

-# Write a Simple Test
+# Write a simple test

 Now it's time to write our first test.
 We're going to: